ayushgoyal7796/BrewCrew-flutter-app/README.md

 The app has a total of three screens including a sign up screen, a sign in screen and a home screen with bottom sheet.

-The home page shows a list of brew preferences for all the users registered with the app.

 When a user registers with the app a new document is created in the collection with some dummy data and the user is directed to the home page which shows a list of brew preferences for all the users registered with the app.
 The user can update his/her preferences by pressing the settings button in the top right corner, popping up a settings panel in the form of a bottom sheet where he can change various settings.
 Once he clicks on update the data updates in real time.

 cloud_firestore BrewCrew database: https://console.firebase.google.com/u/0/project/brewcrew-3a6dd/database/firestore/data~2Fbrews~2F3E5TSJlyYsXqyGoJXRYDgAiNVa13